divio/divio-cloud-docs/how-to/django-manage-redirects.rst

 Domain name redirects
 ---------------------

-You can set up your site's domains using the domains section of the Control Panel.
+You can set up your site's domains using the `domains` section of the Control Panel.
 This includes the ability to set a primary and secondary domains.
 The secondary domains can each be set to redirect to the primary domain if required.
+You can enable / disable redirects from the three dots menu which will automatically populate `DOMAIN`, `DOMAIN_REDIRECTS` and `DOMAIN_ALIASES`.

-The domains that are to be redirected to the primary domain can also be managed manually, via :ref:`DOMAIN_REDIRECTS`using the env variables section of the Control Panel.
+Domain redirects can also be managed manually, via :ref:`DOMAIN_REDIRECTS` in the `env variables` section of the Control Panel.
 The list of domains is comma-separated.
-Note that doing this overrides all settings applied in the Control Panel - so if you use ``DOMAIN_REDIRECTS``, you will need to list all the domains there yourself.
+Note that doing this overrides all settings applied in the Control Panel - so if you use ``DOMAIN_REDIRECTS``, you will need to list **all** the domains there yourself.
 Refer to :ref:`domain settings and environment variables <domain-settings-and-env-vars>` for more information.